Pastor Troy

-Micah LeVar "Pastor" Troy (born November 18, 1977) is an American rapper and record producer.
-He is also a member of the hardcore rap group D.S.G.B.
+Micah LeVar Troy (born November 18, 1977), known professionally as Pastor Troy, is an American rapper from Augusta, Georgia.
+He is best known for his 2002 single "Are We Cuttin'" (featuring Ms. Jade), which entered the Billboard Hot 100.
+The year prior, he signed with Universal Records to release his fourth album and major label debut, Face Off (2001), which entered the Billboard 200.
+"Are We Cuttin'" spawned from his sixth album, Universal Soldier (2002), which peaked at number 13 on the chart.
+His seventh, By Any Means Necessary (2004), served as his final release with the label.

+Along with his solo career, he was the lead member of the Southern hip hop group D.S.G.B.
 (Down South Georgia Boyz).
-In 2020, he made several homophobic statements against Lil Nas X that generated considerable controversy.

 Early life

-Micah LeVar Troy was born on November 18, 1977 in College Park, Georgia.
+Micah LeVar Troy was born on November 18, 1977, in Atlanta, Georgia.
 His father, Alfred Troy, is a former drill instructor turned pastor.

 Troy graduated from Creekside High School and attended Paine College in Augusta, Georgia, before deciding to fully pursue his career in rap.
 His rap name comes from his last name and his father's profession as a pastor, and is also a pun on the name Castor Troy, a character from John Woo's 1997 film Face/Off, played by Nicolas Cage and John Travolta.
 His fourth album is titled Face Off in reference to the movie.